AMWA-TV/bcp-006-01/docs/NMOS With JPEG XS.md

 The Sender resource MUST indicate `urn:x-nmos:transport:rtp` or one of its subclassifications for the `transport` attribute.
 Sender resources provide no indication of media type or format, since this is described by the associated Flow resource.

-The Sender is therefore unaffected by the differences between ST 2110-20, for example, and ST 2110-22 with JPEG XS.
+The SDP file at the `manifest_href` MUST comply with the requirements of RFC 9134.

-The SDP file at the `manifest_href` MUST comply with the requirements of RFC 9134 and ST 2110-22.
+If the Sender meets the traffic shaping and delivery timing requirements specified for ST 2110-22, the SDP file MUST also comply with the provisions of ST 2110-22.

 ### Flows

 The Flow resource MUST indicate `video/jxsv` in the `media_type` attribute, and `urn:x-nmos:format:video` for the `format`.
 This has been permitted since IS-04 v1.1.

-The Flow resource MUST indicate the color (sub-)sampling using the `components` attribute defined in the [Flow Attributes register](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/) of the [NMOS Parameter Registers][].
+The Flow resource MUST indicate the color (sub-)sampling using the `components` attribute defined in the [Flow Attributes register](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/) of the NMOS Parameter Registers.
 The `components` array value corresponds to the `sampling`, `width` and `height` values in the SDP format-specific parameters defined by RFC 9134.

 The Flow resource MUST indicate the stream bit rate using the `bit_rate` attribute also defined in the Flow Attributes register.